ninenines/cowboy/guide/rest_principles.md

 ----------------------------------

 A resource is an abstract concept.
-In a REST system, any information that can be named can be a resource.
+In a REST system, any information that can be named may be a resource.
 This includes documents, images, a collection of resources and any other information.
 Any information that can be the target of an hypertext link can be a resource.